ohnotnow/anonymise_files_py/Readme.md

 ## Usage

-To run the anonymization script on a text file, use the following command:
+To run the anonymization script on a singletext file, use the following command:

 ```bash
 python main.py --file-path <path-to-your-text-file>